dannng/dannng.github.io/docs/disk-imaging-decision-factors-preview.markdown

 - Optical media with multiple sessions present challenges when imaging, and the resulting disk images may require additional processing to interpret<sup id="a6">[6](#en6)</sup>
 - Devices with copy protection that prevent disk imaging
 - LaserDisc<sup id="a7">[7](#en7)</sup>

-If the storage device is newer, it may be more likely to be in good working condition and contain content that is compatible and readable with current processing workstations.
-(See [Compatibility of the storage device or content](#factor-compatibility-of-the-storage-device-or-content).)

 ## Factor: Compatibility of the storage device or content
 ### In favor of imaging